rspurgeon/connector-study-hall-202102/README.md

 Now using "env-pwv35" as the default (active) environment.
 ```

-* To set the current kafka cluster you want to work with:
+* To set the current kafka cluster you want to work with (substitute your Kafka cluster ID):
 ```
 ccloud kafka cluster list